Latent Space Modelling of Hypergraph Data: Model Misspecification

 The results of our study are presented in Figure \ref{fig:misspec}, where the $i^{th}$ row corresponds to the $i^{th}$ case detailed in Table \ref{table:misspec}.
-We generally observe a close correspondence between the prior and predictive distributions, however we see an overall poorer performance when the simulated hypergraphs are simplicial.
+We generally observe a close correspondence between the truth and predictive distributions, however we see an overall poorer performance when the distribution of the latent coordinates differs.
 It is interesting to note that, although there is generally a good fit in terms of the degree distribution, we see many of the motifs are over or under predicted by the posterior predictives.
-This reflects the contraints implied by the latent representation.
-Finally, there is little agreement in the number of clusters for all cases and this is likely due to variability in the gap statistic approach.
+This reflects the constraints implied by the latent representation.
+Finally, we note that there is occasional disagreement in the number of clusters of the latent coordinates.
 From this study it is clear that our model imposes certain properties on the predictive distributions and it is important to verify whether or not these are appropriate for a specific data example.